IMGs making strides: Challenges and excellence during the pandemic

-IMG Recognition Week Oct.
-19-23 honors IMG physicians for their determination to complete medical training and serve their patients despite barriers they face.
+International Medical Graduate (IMG) Physicians Recognition Week, Oct.
+18-22, honors IMG physicians for their determination to complete medical training, working through the COVID-19 pandemic and serving their patients despite barriers they face.

 The AMA is the IMGs' powerful ally